Direct data-driven control of LTV systems: Abstract

 \section{Abstract}

-An identification-free control design strategy for discrete-time linear time-varying systems with unknown dynamics is introduced.
-The closed-loop system (under state feedback) is parametrised with data-dependent matrices obtained from an ensemble of input-state trajectories collected offline.
-Subsequently, controllers guaranteeing bounded closed-loop trajectories, optimal performance and robustness to process and measurement noise are designed via convex feasibility and optimisation problems involving purely data-dependent linear matrix inequalities.
-For the special case of periodically time-varying systems, performance guarantees are achieved over an infinite horizon, based on data collected over a single, finite duration experiment.
-The results are demonstrated by means of an illustrative academic example and a practically motivated example involving a voltage source converter.
+Considering discrete-time linear time-varying systems with unknown dynamics, controllers guaranteeing bounded closed-loop trajectories, optimal performance and robustness to process and measurement noise are designed via convex feasibility and optimisation problems involving purely data-dependent linear matrix inequalities.
+For the special case of periodically time-varying systems, infinite-horizon guarantees are achieved based on finite-length data sequences.